 Our mineralogical characterisation and quantification capability, and in-house knowledge to process and interpret the results, will be a pivotal asset to your exploration and mineral processing strategy.
 Our consultants are familiar with the mineralogy of a variety of ore deposit types and mineral commodities, including battery metals and minerals (Li, Co, Ni, V, graphite), iron ore, Cu-Au, Pb-Zn, REE, and non-metallic and industrial minerals.

-We typically employ optical microscopy and scanning electron microscopy (SEM) for textural analyses; energy dispersive spectroscopy (SEM-EDS) and electron probe micro-analayser (EPMA) for analysing mineral compositions and deportment of elements; and X-ray diffraction (XRD) and SEM-based automated mineralogy for mineral quantification.
+We typically employ optical microscopy and scanning electron microscopy (SEM) for textural analyses; energy dispersive spectroscopy (SEM-EDS) and electron probe micro-analyser (EPMA) for analysing mineral compositions and deportment of elements; and X-ray diffraction (XRD) and SEM-based automated mineralogy for mineral quantification.

-Our geoscience consultants also have expertise in geochemical, spectral, or mineralogical analytical instruments and procedures such as laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS), secoundary ion mass spectrometry (SIMS), geochronology, Raman, Fourier-transform infrared spectroscopy (FTIR), X-ray fluorescence (XRF) mapping, laser induced breakdown spectroscopy (LIBS), transmission electron microscopy (TEM) or electron backscatter diffraction (EBSD), which can be incorporated into a tailored solution.
+Our geoscience consultants also have expertise in geochemical, spectral, or mineralogical analytical instruments and procedures such as laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS), secondary ion mass spectrometry (SIMS), geochronology, Raman, Fourier-transform infrared spectroscopy (FTIR), X-ray fluorescence (XRF) mapping, laser induced breakdown spectroscopy (LIBS), transmission electron microscopy (TEM) or electron backscatter diffraction (EBSD), which can be incorporated into a tailored solution.
 All analytical results, sample descriptions, and interpretations are summarised in detailed petrological reports, including appendices containing all images and data points collected.